prometheus247/mbm/README.md

 Big thanks to

-virus82 - Hes driving along with the whole idea and my main contributer
+virus82 - Hes driving along with the whole idea and is my main contributor